Understanding the Victoria Real Estate Market.

-Bailout funds provided to investment banks, various other financial institutions and corporations around the world and other such mechanisms of the quantitative easing program spear headed by Ben Bernanke in 2008, then of the US federal Reserve and Hank Paulson secretary of the treasury of the US government at the time, provided the necessary liquidity to subsidize the various failing investments around the world that were the result of the new abuses of the fractional reserve lending system by the banks originating these new and now failing debt instruments, which according to Charles Faber had a notional value, that is original value of 1.3 Quadrillion in US dollars, that is 1300 Trillion dollars.
+Bailout funds provided to investment banks, various other financial institutions and corporations around the world and other such mechanisms of the quantitative easing program, spear-headed by Ben Bernanke in 2008, then of the US federal Reserve, and Hank Paulson secretary of the treasury of the US government at the time, provided the necessary liquidity to subsidize the various failing investments around the world that were the result of the abuses of the fractional reserve lending system of the previous cycle by the banks originating these new and now failing debt instruments, which according to Marc Faber, publisher of the "Gloom, Boom & Doom Report, had a notional value, that is original value, of 1.3 Quadrillion in US dollars, or 1300 Trillion.
 Quite a sum.

 These new bailout funds were then immediately invested into the financial markets via stocks, commodities, government bonds where they could turn a profit until needed to subsidize the failing loans and derivative instruments on the books of these various institutions causing what became known as the "stealth bull market" that is still in play today.